mozman/ezdxf/docs/source/options.rst

 .. attribute:: font_cache_directory

-    (Read/Write) Get the current font cache directory or an empty string if the bundled font cache is used.
+    (Read/Write) Get/set the font cache directory, if the directory is an empty string, the bundled font cache is used.
 Expands "~" construct automatically.

-    Set path to an external font cache directory: e.g. ``"~/.cache/ezdxf"`` By default the bundled font cache will be loaded.
-Expands "~" construct automatically.

-    This example shows, how to create an external font cache in ``"~/.cache/ezdxf"``.
-This has to be done only once after the `ezdxf` installation or to add new installed fonts to the cache.
+    This example shows, how to create an external font cache in directory ``"~/.cache/ezdxf"``.
+This has to be done only once after `ezdxf` was installed, or to add new installed fonts to the cache.
     This requires Matplotlib:

     .. code-block:: Python